Modeling/Surveys

 • University Trips (trips to or from regional colleges and universities made by students)

-• Modes: Six travel modes are considered for most trip purposes (seven for the Home Based Work trip purpose):
+• Modes: Six travel modes are considered for most trip purposes (seven for the Home-Based Work trip purposes):

 • Single-Occupant Vehicle (SOV)